The Frobenius and factor universality problems of the Kleene star of a finite set of words: Lower bounds

 \subsection{The shortest incompletable words}

-We show that when $L^*$ is not factor universal, the length of the shortest words that are not completable can be exponential in either $||L||_\mathrm{max}$ or $||L||_\mathrm{sum}$.
+We show that when $L^*$ is not factor universal, the length of the shortest incompletable words can be exponential in $\norm{L}_\infty$ and subexponential in $|L|$ and $\norm{L}_1$.
 The idea is to construct a list of binary words from a permissive set rewriting system whose shortest legal sequences of rules that are $P$-emptying are of exponential length (Theorem~\ref{thm:long_emptying_set_rewriting}).